vectorgrp/sil-kit-adapters-tap/README.md

 **Note:** SIL Kit-specific CLI arguments will be overwritten by the config file specified by ``--configuration``.

+### MTU Size Reconfiguration
+By default, TAP devices are created with an MTU (Maximum Transmission Unit) of 1500 bytes, which corresponds to standard Ethernet.
+If your simulation involves larger Ethernet frames, you need to increase the MTU of the TAP device accordingly.
+Additionally, increasing the MTU can improve the performances.

+**Linux:**

+    sudo ip link set dev silkit_tap mtu <size>

+Or inside a network namespace:

+    sudo ip -netns <namespace> link set silkit_tap mtu <size>

+**Note:** The TAP-Windows driver (tap0901) limits the MTU to the range 100–1500.
+On Linux, the maximum MTU for TAP devices is 65521 bytes.

 ## Linux TAP Demo
 The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Linux TAP device through Vector SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies to them.